Introducing Sigma Filters

 With this addition, Sigma Filters can also be applied to more than one of our existing Sigma rules.
 This happens to be extremely useful for excluding or only-including certain hosts, users, or software from an entire list of detection rules – so no more copying the filter into each Sigma rule.

-We hope you are as excited as we are about this release, and as of v0.11.7, it's ready to use in pySigma, and soon to be merged in sigma-cli too.
+We hope you are as excited as we are about this release, and as of sigma-cli release v1.0.3, you can start using them today.

 If you're curious about some of the details, you can head over to the docs where we outline more about filters and how to use them.